Credit scores are rating of how risky is to lend money to you. Ranging from 300-900 points, Higher the credit score, more trustworthy you are.

 In Canada, credit scores are maintained by two companies.
 Transunion and Equifax.

-Your payment history makes up 35% of your score, while the amount you owe lenders represents 30%.
+As per Transunion, Your payment history makes up 35% of your score, while the amount you owe lenders represents 30%.
 The length of your credit history contributes 15%, and the types of credit accounts you maintain comprise 10%.
 Finally, new credit accounts are responsible for 10%.

 - 300-599 - Very Poor